zunjae/AnYme/CODE_OF_CONDUCT.md

 The following behaviors are expected and requested of all community members:

 *   **Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
 AnYme is only able to grow once people continue to report bugs and suggest features.**
+*   Always read the changelog whenever you download an ALPHA or BETA build of the app.
+Do not ignore them.
 *   Exercise consideration and respect in your speech and actions.
 *   Attempt collaboration before conflict.
 *   Refrain from demeaning, discriminatory, or harassing behavior and speech.